 If you are interested in becoming a volunteer for Energizing Education visit our volunteer interest page here or you can watch a short video below on what to expect if you become a mentor.

 To become a mentor at any of our partnering schools, click here to fill out our volunteer application form.
 Along with the application, please fill out the appropriate background check for the school.
-To mentor at Bennett Elementary, Cascades Elementary or Frost Elementary click here.
-For Arnold Elementary click here.
-For Northwest Early Elementary click here and for George Long Elementary click here.
+To mentor at Bennett Elementary or Frost Elementary click here, for Arnold Elementary click here, for Northwest Early Elementary click here and for George Long Elementary click here.

 NOTE: If applying to mentor at JPS, please send a copy of your driver’s license with your paperwork.
-All forms can be emailed to our Recruitment Coordinator at email@example.com or faxed to 517-539-8003.
-For questions please call 517-990-6070.
+All forms can be emailed to email@example.com or faxed to 517-539-8003.
+For questions please call 517-990-6072.

 What Mentors Are Saying: